Preparing Ubuntu for Neutron

 Step 12: Setup the Storage interface (Optional)

-Run the following commands to set up the storage interface.
+Add the following entries to the respective configuration file associated with the storage VLAN, to set up the storage interface.

 Step 13: Restart Networking